notfenv/titan-labs-database/README.md

 # RULES
 Do not grief the whitelist file.

 Do not grief the README.

 Do not insert/remove people for no reason.
 Preferably state the reason in the commit menu.

 <img width="1403" height="700" alt="image" src="https://github.com/user-attachments/assets/3b4b7089-6e38-4f42-b7eb-6f9e338ce341" />

+# GETTING ACCESS
+To get access to this Repository, make a Github account and message @notfenv on Discord with your Github account username.